dentemple/bauer-code-test/README.md

  - We intend this test to take no more than a day to complete at most.
  - You may complete the test in the programming language of your choice.
  - You may not use ANY third party libraries in your solution, with the exception of testing libraries.
  The solution should be written in Plain Old Ruby Objects or similar.
-We want to see your code not how you use someone else's library!
+We want to see your code not how you use someone else"s library!
  - Please submit your solution in a zip file.
 We will not accept Github forks or links to code on Github or any similar host.
  - Please tell us what language you used to implement your solution.